PanchoDP/laravel-actions/README.md

 ```

 ## Configuration
-You can publish the config file with and change the default Base Folder:
+You can publish the config file and change the default Base Folder for your actions classes, the default is in app and call `Actions`:

 ```bash
 php artisan vendor:publish --provider="Panchodp\LaravelAction\LaravelActionServiceProvider" --tag="laravel-actions-config"